springhack/child_process_tiny/README.md

+# ChildProcessTiny

-# ChildProcess like library, base on tiny-process-library, fully async
+> ChildProcess like library, base on tiny-process-library, fully async

-> For more info please visit: [tiny-process-library](https://gitlab.com/eidheim/tiny-process-library)
+- For more info please visit: [tiny-process-library](https://gitlab.com/eidheim/tiny-process-library)

-> Unstable version, just for fun !
+- Unstable version, just for fun !